 When you suffer an accident caused by someone else’s negligence in Kentucky, you can claim compensation for your losses and injuries through either a lawsuit or insurance claim.
 You can claim both economic and noneconomic damages for your injuries.

 Economic damages refer to out-of-pocket losses you incur because of your accident – they are easy to quantify because you can produce documentation to prove those losses.
 Noneconomic losses, or emotional damages and injuries, are more difficult to calculate because you cannot attach a number to them.

-You can claim the following types of damages in your personal injury lawsuit or insurance claim in the state of Kentucky.
+You can claim the following types of damages in your lawsuit or insurance claim in the state of Kentucky.

-In Kentucky, the state does not place a limit on the amount of economic damages you can claim in a personal injury lawsuit.
+In Kentucky, the state does not place a limit on the amount of economic damages you can claim in an injury lawsuit.
 Many states place a cap on the amount of noneconomic damages you can claim in your case – but Kentucky is not one of them.

-If you are filing a personal injury insurance claim for your injuries, you will have to adhere to the policy limits set by your insurance company.
+If you are filing an insurance claim for your injuries, you will have to adhere to the policy limits set by your insurance company.
 If you are filing a car accident insurance claim, for example, you may only receive compensation up to the minimum amounts set by the state of Kentucky – $25,000 for injuries per person, $50,000 for all injuries in an accident total, and $10,000 for property damage.
 Your injuries may exceed these minimums.
-In these situations, filing a personal injury lawsuit may be the best option for compensation.
+In these situations, filing a lawsuit may be the best option for getting compensation in Kentucky.